ndepaz/PeacefulCoding/README.md

 # PeacefulCoding

-You can use Expression Maker to allow you to create dynamic Expressions.
+You can use ExpressionBuilder to allow you to create dynamic Expressions.

 This is useful when you need to pass arbitrary comparisons to a query while keeping a stronlgy typed approach.